Blood Orange Chocolate Bark with Almonds

-Homemade dark chocolate bark studded with candied blood orange pieces and sliced almonds.
-This chocolate bark makes a beautiful edible gift during the holiday season!
+Homemade orange chocolate bark studded with candied blood orange pieces and sliced almonds.
+This chocolate bark makes a beautiful edible gift during the holiday season.

 Hello!
 We’re doing the whole chocolate and orange thing again.
 That makes two recipes in a row after last Friday’s orange chocolate chunk scones.